Differential Galois groups, specializations and Matzat's conjecture: Introduction

-implies $d_1,\ldots,d_s=0$.
-For $F=K(x)$ this question can be settled as follows.
-An element of $K(x)$ is a logarithmic derivative of an element of $K(x)$ if and only if all its poles are simple with integer residues.
-Thus an inspection of the poles and residues of $f_1,\ldots,f_s$ will yield all possible values of $d_1,\ldots,d_s$.
-For $F/K(x)$ finite, there exists a similar criterion, however, in this case, it involves the degree zero divisor class group of $F/K$.
-This is exactly how the Jacobien varieties enter into the picture.
-The degree zero divisor class group of $F/K$ can be identified with the group $J(K)$, where $J$ is the Jacobien of a smooth projective curve with function field $F/K$.
-The criterion for the logarithmic independence, thus relates the computation of the differential Galois group to the question if certain elements $\gamma_1,\ldots,\gamma_m\in J(K)$ are $\mathbb{Z}$-linearly independent.
+For $F=k'(x)$ this question can be settled as follows.
+An element of $k'(x)$ is a logarithmic derivative of an element of $k'(x)$ if and only if all its poles are simple with integer residues.
+Thus an inspection of the poles and residues of $f_1,\ldots,f_m$ will yield all possible values of $d_1,\ldots,d_m$.
+For $F/k'(x)$ finite, there exists a similar criterion, however, in this case, it involves the degree zero divisor class group of $F/k'$.
+This is exactly how the Jacobian varieties enter into the picture.
+The degree zero divisor class group of $F/k'$ can be identified with the group $J(k')$, where $J$ is the Jacobian of a smooth projective curve with function field $F/k'$.
+The criterion for the logarithmic independence, thus relates the computation of the differential Galois group to the question if certain elements $\gamma_1,\ldots,\gamma_\ell\in J(K)$ are $\mathbb{Z}$-linearly independent.
 For example, if $a=\frac{x^2}{x^4+x+\alpha}$, the differential Galois group $G_\alpha$ of

 is a subgroup of the group $G$ of $2\times 2$ monomial matrices.
 A sufficient criterion for $G_\alpha=G$, derived from the criterion for logarithmic independence, is that the point $(0,1)$ is not a torsion point on the elliptic curve $y^2=x^3-4\alpha x+1$.
 This leads to the ad$\times$Jac-open subset in (\ref{eq: adxjac}).

-The main result of Appendix B is that logarithmic independence of algebraic functions is preserved on an ad$\times$Jac-open subset.
+The specialization result corresponding to the second step of Hrushovski's algorithm (Theorem \ref{theo: main Appendix B}) states that logarithmic independence of algebraic functions is preserved on an ad$\times$Jac-open subset.

-The two main results from the appendices are combined in the later parts of Section \ref{sec: Specialization of differential torsors} to yield a proof of the specialization theorem.
-Before tackling the proof, in Section \ref{sec: Specialization of differential torsors} we introduce differential torsors and show that ad$\times$Jac-open subsets are Zariski dense.

-Differential torsors provide a convenient framework to simultaneously study Picard-Vessiot rings and differential Galois groups under specialization in a compatible fashion.
-This compatibility is vital for the proof of Theorem A, where, in effect, we consider differential embedding problems under specialization.
-Roughly, a differential torsor is obtained by spreading out a Picard-Vessiot ring $R$ for $\de(y)=Ay$ (over $K(x)$) with the action of the differential Galois group $G$, into a nice family $\R$ with an action of an affine group scheme $\G$.

-Our main specialization result then states that there exists an ad$\times$Jac-open subset $\U$ of the parameter space $\X$ such that $\R_c$ is a Picard-Vessiot ring with differential Galois group $\G_c$ for every $c\in \U$.